 Learn More about Soil Restoration

-There are SO MANY resources out there to learn more about Soil Restoration and Regenerative Agriculture.
+here are SO MANY resources out there to learn more about Soil Restoration and Regenerative Agriculture.
 Joel Salatin is one of the leading voices in this movement and much of his wisdom can be found for free on the internet.
 Chelsea Green Publishing is also a great resource, as they are devoted to publishing books about farming, gardening, sustainability and more.
-For a deeper dive, consider a Permaculture course or other online learning offerings on regenerative agriculture.
+For a deeper dive, consider this free Permaculture course or other online offerings on regenerative agriculture.